RyanRana/ryanrana/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 🦉 I am a rising junior at Watchung Hills Regional Highschool in NJ.
 I am a passionate programmer with vast expierence in Machine Learning and Web Design.
-Currently I am working on building a Haptic Device Prototype to simulate enviormental stimulus with Artificial Intelligence.
+Currently I am working on building a Haptic Device Prototype to simulate enviormental stimulus with Artificial Intelligence and have an internship at Populus.
 <br><br>
 🐢 I have made many things from chrome extensions, to websites, to mobile apps, to AI algorithams, to reasearch papers.
 I like growing my skillset and applying it to different types of projects.
 <br><br>